HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

 Of course, knowing how to biject a set $X$ with a set $[n]$ always tells you how to enumerate $X$.
 But constructively knowing how to enumerate $X$ doesn't tell you how to biject it with some $[n]$!
-As we saw in the previous section, the problem lies with removing duplicates.
+As we saw earlier, the problem lies with removing duplicates.
 It's worth taking a second to visualize a kuratowski finite set that isn't bishop finite, and convince yourself that the question "is this a duplicate element" can have more subtle answers than just "yes" or "no".
 This makes it impossible to remove